 - Select Table.

 - Choose a table size of 1 column by 8 rows.
+You can increase or reduce rows later.

-At this stage, the table will appear with visible borders, creating horizontal lines across the page.
+The table will appear with visible borders, creating horizontal lines across the page.

-Step 2: Remove the Table Borders
+Step 2: Remove the Outside Borders

 To make the lines look clean: